mfalcirolli1/mfalcirolli1/README.md

   :mortar_board: I' m graduated in economics science. </br>
   :book: Currently studying Systems Analysis and Development. </br>
-  🌱 Learning C# and Python programming languages. </br>
+  🌱 Learning C #, JavaSript and Python programming languages 💻.
+SQL with Microsoft SQL Server 🔎.
+RPA with Automation Anywhere 🤖 </br>
   ⚡ Exercises and projects I've developed so far can be found in my repositories. </br>

   ### Work

+  🔭 Currently, I work as a Development Intern at Itaú Unibanco! ✨

   🔭 I worked as a vacation intern at Linx Sistemas e Consultoria where I had as project the development of a system that simulates the experience of users (customers   and   employees) with a robotic process automation (RPA) in the use of Web and Desktop applications .